Next decisions

 Regulars get first notice when limited specials drop.
 Join the list for weekly dish updates, preorder reminders, and local offers.

-SMS
+Opted-in SMS

 Welcome to [Restaurant] texts.
-We will send occasional specials and preorder reminders.
+We will send [verified update type] and [verified reminder].
 Reply STOP to opt out.

 Use clear language.
 Do not make the program sound bigger than it is.